Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_System_Clock_Skew.md

 ## Procedure

-1. Verify that the system is impact by clock skew.
+1. Verify that the system is impacted by clock skew.

     Ceph provides block storage and requires a clock skew of less than 0.05 seconds to report back healthy.